HTTPayer/sub0-hackathon/docs/README.md

 ## Polkadot Hackathon Demo

-This is a proof-of-concept demonstrating agent-native infrastructure where AI agents can:
+This frontend participates in a broader proof-of-concept demonstrating agent-native infrastructure where AI agents can:

-- Discover **Arkiv-backed memory** capabilities on Spuro
+- Use **Arkiv-backed memory** via Arkivendor&apos;s HTTP API
-- Purchase memory via HTTPayer (x402)
+- Pay for reads/writes via HTTPayer (x402)
-- Use a separate agent (e.g. `ai-rkiv` running in a Node.js/TypeScript environment) to monitor Polkadot stash accounts via PAPI and then persist snapshots into Arkiv via Arkivendor "functions"
+- Rely on the `ai-rkiv` agent (Node.js/TypeScript) to monitor Polkadot stash accounts via PAPI and persist snapshots into Arkiv via Arkivendor
-- Operate without wallets or gas fees for the memory/API payments surface
+- Work with a small, documented set of arkivolts (SDK functions) instead of raw HTTP calls

-Built for the sub0 Hackathon showcasing **Arkiv + HTTPayer + PAPI** integration, with Polkadot data fetching handled outside of Arkivendor and Arkiv functions exposed via a marketplace UI.
+Built for the sub0 Hackathon showcasing **Arkiv + HTTPayer + PAPI** integration, with Polkadot data fetching handled outside of Arkivendor and Arkiv capabilities documented here as a catalogue rather than a marketplace UI.

 ## Deploy on Vercel